Learning Theory for Estimation of Animal Motion Submanifolds: Introduction

 \section{Introduction}

-The related problems of understanding the underlying dynamics of animal locomotion, constructing (multibody) dynamics models of animals, or building robots that emulate animals has occupied researchers having diverse backgrounds.
-References \cite{Raibert2008, michael2012meet, seok2013design, mcinroe2016tail,karakasiliotis2016cineradiography,Hussain2018a, Bender2015, Ingersoll2018,VanTruong2012,Rivera2011,Birn-Jeffery2016,porro2017inverse,Varejao2001,Li2012,Li2010,Cox2015,hudson2012high,El-Gohary2011,El-Gohary2012,Kashima2015,Kashima2018,Kirk2005a,Silaghi1998a,Aristidou2013,meyer2014online,wang2006gaussian,schubert2015automatic,schubert2015automatic,Lu2018,Steinbring2015,Steinbring2016,Xia2017,Kulic2016,Hatton2011,Hatton2013,Shammas2007,Cesic2016,Brossette2016,Brossette2018} are representative of the breadth of research in these related fields.
-This class of research includes investigations related to, or based upon, the motions of humans, bats, birds, lizards, geckos, sheep, frogs, beetles, and cheetahs \cite{Ingersoll2018,schubert2015automatic,Birn-Jeffery2016,porro2017inverse,hudson2012high}.
-Some studies such as in \cite{Bender2015,Hatton2013,Shammas2007} seek to understand the underlying geometry of the mechanics of human or other animal motion.
-Others are expressly interested in the construction of low dimensional models of complex motion \cite{wang2006gaussian,meyer2014online}.
-Some are dedicated to finding how qualitative understandings of animal motion can be used to build robots that emulate some observed motion \cite{VanTruong2012,karakasiliotis2016cineradiography}.
-A fundamental question that is either motivated or directly addressed by these studies is how to come up with a general method for defining a principled, low-dimensional model of a complex animal motion.
-The aim of our research is to provide further insight into the motion of animals by deriving a general method to discover and approximate an underlying manifold on which the dynamics evolves.
+The related problems of understanding the underlying dynamics of animal locomotion, constructing (multibody) dynamics models of animals, or building robots that emulate animals have occupied researchers having diverse backgrounds.
+Research in \cite{Bender2015,Birn-Jeffery2016,hudson2012high,Ingersoll2018,porro2017inverse} includes investigations related to, or based upon, the motions of humans, bats, birds, lizards, geckos, sheep, frogs, beetles, and cheetahs.
+Some studies such as in \cite{Brossette2018,Cesic2016,hatton2015nonconservativity,Shammas2007} seek to understand and utilize the underlying geometry of the mechanics of human or other animal motion.
+Others are expressly interested in the construction of low dimensional models of complex motion \cite{bender2017gaussian,rieser2019geometric,wang2007gaussian}.
+Some are dedicated to finding how qualitative understandings of animal motion can be used to build robots that emulate some observed motion \cite{bayandor2013adaptive,horvat2017spine,karakasiliotis2016cineradiography, shi2018modified,VanTruong2012}, with a notable emphasis on locomotion in quadrupeds \cite{li2011research,seok2013design,semini2016design, Raibert2008, ugurlu2013dynamic} and bipeds \cite{collins2005bipedal,koolen2016design,negrello2016walk,ott2011posture,radford2015valkyrie,stephens2010dynamic}.